alinush/libbilinear/README.md

 ## Build and dependencies

-**WARNING:** For now, this project has been only developed and tested on OS X and Linux.
+**WARNING:** For now, this project has been only developed and tested on Linux.

 ### Step 1: Dependencies